mkanwal-iit/Load-Forecasting/README.md

 - **Bias-Variance Trade-off**: Striking the right balance to optimize model predictions.

 ## Project Conclusion
 This project aimed to predict hourly load values for a Ist week in June 2008 across 20 different load zones in the US, leveraging data from 11 temperature stations and historical load records.
-Through comprehensive data preprocessing—including outlier removal, data merging, and feature engineering—we prepared a robust dataset for modeling.
+Through comprehensive data preprocessing including outlier removal, data merging, and feature engineering,I prepared a robust dataset for modeling.
 Ultimately, the Random Forest model emerged as the more suitable option for predicting load values in this context, showcasing its robustness and efficiency.
 This project highlights the potential of Random Forest as a powerful tool for load forecasting in the energy sector, capable of providing reliable and accurate predictions.